 News Year’s Eve 1999-2000: Tony Stark meets scientist Aldrich Killian, who promotes his company, Advanced Idea Mechanics.
 Stark promises to meet Killian later, but blows him off to spend the night with Maya Hansen.
 Hansen, another scientist, shows him her research into a means of rewriting genetic codes to regrow human tissue that has the side effect of causing biological material to explode.
 They sleep together, but the next morning, Tony leaves without saying goodbye.

-~Late 1990s-early 2000s: S.H.I.E.L.D.
+~Early 2000s: S.H.I.E.L.D.
 Agent Clint “Hawkeye” Barton is sent to kill Natasha Romanoff, but convinces her to defect to S.H.I.E.L.D. instead.

 Upon his return, Stark discovers that his father’s business partner, Obadiah Stane, orchestrated Stark’s capture and has been using the company to sell weapons to terrorists.
-Stark perfects the Iron Man suit, defeats Stane, and reveals he is Iron Man during a press conference, becoming only the second publicly-known superhero.
+Stark perfects the Iron Man suit by adapting arc reactor technology initially developed by his father as a source of clean, renewable energy.
+He defeats Stane, and reveals he is Iron Man during a press conference, becoming only the second publicly-known superhero.

-May 29-June 4, 2011: The events of “Iron Man 2,” “The Incredible Hulk,” and “Thor”
+The Events of “Iron Man 2,” “The Incredible Hulk” and “Thor”

 Finally, Bruce Banner is discovered hiding in Brazil.
 After escaping capture by covert military forces, he makes his way north to the United States seeking a cure for his Hulk problem.
 Instead, the military replicates his condition in military contractor Emil Blonsky, who turns into The Abomination and rampages through New York City.
-Banner is forced to transform into the Hulk to defeat him, but in the process large sections of Harlem are destroyed.
+Banner is forced to transform into the Hulk to defeat him, but in the process, large sections of Harlem are destroyed.
 Banner goes back into hiding.

 S.H.I.E.L.D. keeps tabs on Banner but leaves him be for the time being.
 Meanwhile, aware that earth is vulnerable to extraterrestrial threats, S.H.I.E.L.D. recruits Selvig to study the Tesseract in order to develop weapons that could defend against invaders.
 Unknown to everyone, Loki survived, somehow made his way to Earth, and now secretly controls Selvig’s mind.

-May 2012: Using a scepter that allows him to control minds, Loki steals the Tesseract and attempts to conquer the Earth with the help of an alien army.
+May, 2012: Using a scepter that allows him to control minds, Loki steals the Tesseract and attempts to conquer the Earth with the help of an army of aliens know as the Chitauri.
 In response, Nick Fury assembles Captain America, Black Widow, Hawkeye, Tony Stark, and Bruce Banner as The Avengers, soon joined by Thor.
-After an uneasy start, The Avengers pull together and defeat Loki, though much of New York City is destroyed during the battle.
-Thor returns to Asgard with Loki, and takes the Tesseract with him.
-Bruce goes to work for Tony Stark, and Captain America becomes an agent of S.H.I.E.L.D. alongside Black Widow and Hawkeye.
-S.H.I.E.L.D. also takes possession of Loki’s mind control scepter.
+After an uneasy start The Avengers pull together and defeat Loki in a battle that destroys much of New York City.
+During the fight, Tony Stark is nearly killed saving the city from a nuclear weapon deployed by the World Security Council.

 Shortly after, it’s decided that having two Infinity Stones in the same place is too dangerous, so Asgard gives the Aether to The Collector, who lives on Knowhere, for safekeeping.